google/vulkan-performance-layers/README.md

 # Vulkan Performance Layers

-This project contains two Vulkan layers:
+This project contains three Vulkan layers:
-1. Compile-time layer for measuring pipeline compilation times.
+1. Compile time layer for measuring pipeline compilation times.
+The output log file location can be set with the `VK_COMPILE_TIME_LOG` environment variable.
-2. Runtime layer for measuring pipeline execution times.
+2. *(Work in Progress)* Runtime layer for measuring pipeline execution times.
+The output log file location can be set with the `VK_RUNTIME_LOG` environment variable.
 3. Frame time layer for measuring time between calls to vkQueuePresentKHR, in nanoseconds.
+This layer can also terminate the parent Vulkan application after a given number of frames, controlled by the `VK_FRAME_TIME_EXIT_AFTER_FRAME` environment variable.
+The output log file location can be set with the `VK_FRAME_TIME_LOG` environment variable.

 The results are saved as CSV files.